flutter/samples/testing_app/README.md

 - Navigate to the project's root folder using command line and follow the instructions below.

 ### To run tests using only the Flutter SDK:
-The Flutter SDK can run some of the testing types on its own viz. unit testing and widget testing without the need of a physical device/emulator.
+The Flutter SDK can run unit tests and widget tests in a virtual machine, without the need of a physical device or emulator.
 - To run all the test files in the `test/` directory in one go, run `flutter test`.
 - To run a particular test file, run `flutter test test/<file_path>`